Refinement of the Infinitesimal Variation of Hodge Structure: the case of canonical curves: A Refinement of IVHS invariants

 The two global sections in Lemma \ref{lem:Wlatleast2} generate a subsheaf of rank $1$ in $\EE_{\xi}$.
 We denote by ${\cal L}$ its saturation and obtain another extension sequence for $\EE_{\xi}$:

 Putting it together with the defining extension gives the diagram

 where the slanted arrows of the diagram are the obvious composition arrows.
 Those are nonzero since by construction

+and the slanted arrow in the upper right corner of the diagram takes takes $e$ and $e'$ to the sections $\phi$ and $\phi'$ of $\OO_{C}(K_C)$, see the proof of Lemma \ref{lem:Wlatleast2}.
 In particular, the divisor $D$ is effective and the slanted arrows of the diagram are defined by the multiplication with a distinguished global section $\delta$ of $\OO_{C} (D)$.
 From now on we write the above diagram as follows

 We summarize all of the above in the following. \begin{pro} Let $[\xi]\in\Sigma^0_r $ and assume there is a closed point $([\xi],[\phi])\in \PP({\cal W}_{\Sigma^0_r }) $ with the $([\xi],[\phi])$-filtration of $W_{\xi}$ subject to